 At Hallam Fields we want all children to Thrive.
 We aim to develop resilient and confident children by supporting them with their emotional and social development.
 We believe every child needs to feel valued and be equipped with skills to be proud and ambitious in order to succeed.

-When we were reviewing our curriculum we felt as a school it was important for children to be able to transfer skills between year groups.
+When reviewing our curriculum, we felt as a school it was important for children to be able to transfer skills between year groups.
 With this in mind we have agreed as a school to carry out the same theme across the school each term so that the children can make connections easier.
 Some of the themes are connected to Britain, to the world or more local within Derbyshire.
 Throughout each theme we have ensured that we have embedded safeguarding, British Values and PSHE.
 We feel these are crucial to our children to enable them to;

 show R esilience